You are on our United Kingdom site

 National Minimum Wage

-As a result, the following changes are now applicable from 1 April 2025:
+As a result, the following changes to hourly rates were applicable from 1 April 2025:

 Tax and National Insurance Contributions (‘NICs’)